US pledges $1 billion more rockets, other arms for Ukraine | Law-Order

 - United States

-The Biden administration announced another $1 billion in new military aid for Ukraine on Monday, pledging what will be the biggest yet delivery of rockets, ammunition and other arms straight from Department of Defense stocks for Ukrainian forces.
+The Biden administration said Monday it was shipping its biggest yet direct delivery of weapons to Ukraine as that country prepares for a potentially decisive counteroffensive in the south against Russia, sending $1 billion in rockets, ammunition and other material to Ukraine from Defense Department stockpiles.

+The new U.S. arms shipment would further strengthen Ukraine as it mounts the counteroffensive, which analysts say for the first time could allow Kyiv to shape the course of the rest of the war, now at the half-year mark.

-The U.S. pledge of a massive new shipment of arms comes as analysts warned that Russia was moving troops and equipment in the direction of the southern port cities to stave off a Ukrainian counteroffensive.
+Kyiv aims to push Russian troops back out of Kherson and other southern territory near the Dnipro River.
+Russia in recent days was moving troops and equipment in the direction of the southern port cities to stave off the Ukrainian counteroffensive.

+“At every stage of this conflict, we have been focused on getting the Ukrainians what they need, depending on the evolving conditions on the battlefield,” Colin Kahl, undersecretary of defense for policy, said Monday in announcing the new weapons shipment.

-The aid includes additional rockets for the High Mobility Artillery Rocket Systems, or HIMARS, as well as thousands of artillery rounds, mortar systems, Javelins and other ammunition and equipment.
-Military commanders and other U.S. officials say the HIMARS and artillery systems have been crucial in Ukraine's ongoing fight to try to prevent Russia from taking more ground.
+The new U.S. aid includes additional rockets for the High Mobility Artillery Rocket Systems, or HIMARS, as well as thousands of artillery rounds, mortar systems, Javelins and other ammunition and equipment.
+Military commanders and other U.S. officials say the HIMARS and artillery systems have been crucial in Ukraine's fight to block Russia from taking more ground.

+While the U.S. has already provided 16 HIMARS to Ukraine, Kahl said the new package does not include additional ones.

+“These are not systems that we assess you need in the hundreds to have the type of effects” needed, Kahl said.
+“These are precision-guided systems for very particular types of targets and the Ukrainians are using them as such.”
+He declined to say how many of the precision-guided missile systems for the HIMARS were included in Monday's announcement, but said the U.S. has provided “multiple hundreds” of them in recent weeks.

 This is the 18th time the Pentagon has provided equipment from Defense Department stocks to Ukraine since August 2021.

-The package does not include any new HIMARS, but provides rockets for it, although officials did not disclose how many.
-The U.S. has already provided 16 HIMARS to Ukraine.

-“These are not systems that we assess you need in the hundreds to have the type of effects” needed, Kahl said, in response to questions about why the U.S. wasn't sending more of the powerful rocket systems.
-“These are precision-guided systems for very particular types of targets and the Ukrainians are using them as such.”
 The U.S. and allies still are evaluating whether to supply aircraft to Ukraine, Kahl said.
 It's “not inconceivable that western aircraft down the road could be part of the mix,” he said.

-Ukraine President Volodymyr Zelinskyy early in the war launched near-daily calls for warplanes, calling them essential to protecting Ukraine's skies.
+Zelenskyy early in the war made near-daily appeals for warplanes, calling them essential to protecting Ukraine's skies.
 The U.S. and some other NATO countries feared that could draw them into more direct involvement with Ukraine's war against Russia, and have not provided Western aircraft.

+Separately Monday, the Treasury Department said it was sending $3 billion more in direct economic assistance to Ukraine.
+That's part of a previously approved $7.5 billion in economic assistance, with $1.5 billion yet to be disbursed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)